Tag Archive | antioxidants

 Certain nutrients have gained prominence over the past decades, as research suggests their efficacy in maintaining good health.
 Although not among the basic food categories needed for survival (carbohydrates, fats, protein, vitamins, and minerals), these substances help us fight or prevent many serious illnesses, including cancer.
 Phytonutrients, polyphenols, prebiotics, and antioxidants—oh, my!
 Sure, it can be confusing.

-Research indicates that microgreens have between 4 and 40 times more nutrients than a similar amount of the full grown crops.
+Research indicates that microgreens have between 4 and 40 times more nutrients than a similar amount of the full-grown crops.
 That’s all it took to convince me!

 Seed suppliers sell individual varieties as well as mixtures.
 Accordingly, they’ll vary in color and flavor.
 The mixtures I use are primarily composed of the brassicas, and here’s why…